nsryan2/gh_cli_test/README.md

 ## Creating an issue on the web
 `gh issue create --web`

-*this is a shortcut that will open your web browser to a new issue
+*This is a shortcut that will open your default web browser to a new issue*

 ## Create a new PR
 `gh pr create --assignee “npanczyk” --title "The new new new bug is fixed" --body "Everything works again"`